Cross-cultural differences in decision-making: Cross cultural variances developed as a result of differences in values, beliefs, and philosophies

-Cultural orientations toward independence or interdependence influence decision-making motivations.
-Independent cultures, like those in North America, emphasize self-reliance and personal achievement.
-Decisions are often driven by individual preferences and goals.
-Interdependent cultures, like those in East Asia, focus on group cohesion and societal expectations.
-Decisions are made with collective benefit and social harmony in mind.
-For example, in India, individuals often place significant importance on the opinions of authority figures, such as parents, elders, or teachers, when making major life decisions like choosing a career.
-This behavior stems from cultural values that emphasize respect for authority and the collective well-being of the family or community.
-In contrast, in the United States, people are more likely to make career decisions based on their personal interests and ambitions, reflecting a cultural emphasis on individual freedom and self-expression.
-This difference highlights how cultural norms shape decision-making: Indians are more likely to prioritize harmony and approval from influential figures, while Americans focus on their own goals and preferences, showing less deference to external expectations.

 Individuals who come from the Oriental cultures with philosophies promoting holistic thinking are found to be better than their Occidental counterparts at noticing the changes in backgrounds, whereas individuals from Occidental cultures who use analytic reasoning tend to be better at recognizing changes in focal objects [8].
 The differences in perception might be the result of different standpoints in the corresponding philosophies.
 It can be taken into consideration when explaining profound divergences in how willing the Westerners and the Easterners are to compromise when they make consumer choices.
 Just as much as the low-context Westerners are more likely to notice the changes in the salient objects, they are more likely to believe in a single right answer and pursue even the slightest indication that one option is better than all others, whereas the high-context Easterners begin the decision-making process already favoring the compromise option.

 The individuals from high- and low-context cultures also differ in their communication styles.
-High-context cultures, such as China and Japan, favor indirect and nuanced communication, which promotes implicit understanding and subtle negotiation tactics.
-The latter, on the contrary, are less likely to camouflage their message and conceal their intentions and prefer direct and explicit communication, streamlining decision-making but sometimes sacrificing relational harmony.
+The former prefer the less direct style, and thereby they are less explicit in stating their feelings, desires, and intentions when communicating verbally.
+The latter, on the contrary, are less likely to camouflage their message and conceal their intentions.
 The culturally normative communication style also enhances people's responsiveness to the transmitted message and influences the perception of the communicator.
 It influences hiring decisions.
 HR agents in low-context cultures are more likely to hire direct, assertive, and somewhat aggressive candidates, whereas the reverse pattern is observed in high-context cultures.